-- Conditions are expected to improve rapidly over the next six months, with HSBC Trade Confidence Index (TCI) having reached its highest level in the survey’s five year history.
+- Trade conditions are expected to improve over the next six months, with the Trade Confidence Index (TCI) having reached its highest level in the survey’s five year history.

 Equipping for growth